CALENDAR Timeline in process

 Muhammed left Mecca for Medina (aka Yathrib) with 75 followers.
 This

-was called "Is-lam," which means submission to Allah.
-Believers in
+faith was called "Islam," which means submission to Allah.
+Believers

-Jerusalem to pray.
-The Jewish leaders did not accept Mohammad as a
+faced Jerusalem to pray.
+The Jewish leaders did not accept Mohammad

-prophet and so Mohammad expelled from the city the Jews who opposed
+as a prophet and so Mohammad expelled from the city the Jews who

-him.
-From then on he commanded the Muslims to face the Kaaba in Mecca
+opposed him.
+From then on he commanded the Muslims to face the Kaaba

 (V.D.-H.K.p.19)(ATC, p.60)

-was erected by Egnatio Danti, a mathematician and Do-minican friar who
+Petronio was erected by Egnatio Danti, a mathematician and Dominican

-worked for Cosimo I dei Medici, the Grand Duke of Tuscany.
-The
+friar who worked for Cosimo I dei Medici, the Grand Duke of Tuscany.

-structure in-cluded a solar observatory.
+The structure included a solar observatory.
 Danti also advised Pope

 Gregory on calendar reform.